José Manuel Balmaceda: Early life

 Balmaceda was born in Bucalemu, the eldest of the 12 children of Manuel José Balmaceda Ballesteros and Encarnación Fernández Salas.
 His parents were wealthy, and in his early days he was chiefly concerned in industrial and agricultural enterprises.
 In 1849, he attended the School of the French Friars, and considered joining the clergy, studying several years of theology at the Santiago Seminary.

 In 1864 he became secretary to Manuel Montt, who was one of the representatives of the Chilean government at the general South American congress at Lima, and after his return obtained great distinction as an orator in the national assembly.
-In 1868 he joined forces with Justo and Domingo Arteaga Alemparte to found and publish the newspaper "La Libertad" (Freedom).
+In 1868 he joined forces with Justo Arteaga Alemparte and Domingo Arteaga Alemparte to found and publish the newspaper "La Libertad" (Freedom).
 He also was a constant contributor to the "Revista de Santiago", and published two monographs: "The political solution in electoral freedom" and "Church and State".
 In 1869 he joined the Club de la Reforma, which became the political basis of the Liberal Party.
 The essential tenets of the political program were freedom of religion, increased personal and political freedom, elimination of governmental intervention in the electoral process, reform of the 1833 constitution and restriction of the powers of the President.